anishmadan23/foundational_fsod/README.md

 Create `models/` in the root directory and download pre-trained model [here](https://huggingface.co/anishmadan23/foundational_fsod/tree/main/pretrained_models/)

 ## Replicating Detic ZS baseline on all datasets in RF-20VL
 0. Make a csv file titled `datasets_links.csv`, with all dataset urls provided on this [webpage](https://universe.roboflow.com/roboflow20vl-fsod/).
+We provide a list of helper utilities when working wth Roboflow-VL [here](https://github.com/roboflow/rf100vl)

 1. We provide the csv file with links: `datasets_links.csv` .
 To download and preprocess the data, run